 - Address the specific problem areas (subluxations)

 Although the process may seem simple, it’s far from it.
 Only one percent of all chiropractors utilize the Gonstead adjustment because it’s time-consuming and requires the utmost precision.
-When you visit our chiropractor for shoulder pain and receive Gonstead adjustments, you can expect the following benefits:
+When you visit our chiropractor for shoulder pain and receive Gonstead chiropractic adjustments in Jonesboro, you can expect the following benefits:

 - Decreased inflammation